-- Ideas or concepts which appear to originate from the student but are in fact the work of others, not fully referenced, cited or otherwise acknowledged as required - Work that is inappropriately paraphrased or directly quoted without speech marks and is not referenced - Identical or closely related work and ideas to another assignment previously submitted by the student - Minor infringement of the examination venue rules (as set out in the conduct of examination rules)
+- Poor referencing - Incorrect (or an absence of) attribution for copied work inserted in an assignment - Paraphrasing without adequate attribution. - Moderate - Ideas or concepts which appear to originate from the student but are in fact the work of others, not fully referenced, cited or otherwise acknowledged as required - Work that is inappropriately paraphrased or directly quoted without speech marks and is not referenced - Identical or closely related work and ideas to another assignment previously submitted by the student - Minor infringement of the examination venue rules (as set out in the conduct of examination rules). - Severe - Plagiarism extending to a substantial proportion of the work - Falsifying some data or evidence - Cheating in an examination - Taking notes relevant to the examination in to the examination halls - Using an electronic device to access data or calculations in an examination. - Very Severe - Commissioning work from someone else - Copying the work of another student - Collusion with other students to produce a piece of work as if it was an individual student's own work - Falsifying the majority of data or evidence - Impersonation of a student in an examination.